 Prison and Detention Center Conditions

 Independent Monitoring: The government permitted monitoring by independent nongovernmental observers.
 Every prison, immigration removal center, and some short-term holding facilities at airports have an independent monitoring board.
-Each board’s members are independent, and their role is to monitor day-to-day life in their local facility and to ensure that proper standards of care and decency are maintained.
-Members have unrestricted access to their local prison or immigration detention center at any time and can talk to any prisoner or detainee they wish, out of sight and hearing of staff, if necessary.
+Each board’s members are independent, and their role is to monitor day-to-day activity in the facility and to ensure proper standards of care and decency.
+Members have unrestricted access to the facility at any time and can talk to any prisoner or detainee they wish, out of sight and hearing of staff, if necessary.

 d.
 Arbitrary Arrest or Detention

-The law prohibits arbitrary arrest and detention and provides for the right of any person to challenge the lawfulness of his/her arrest or detention in court, and the government routinely observed these requirements.
+The law prohibits arbitrary arrest and detention and provides for the right of any person to challenge the lawfulness of his or her arrest or detention in court, and the government routinely observed these requirements.

-In January the Scottish government published new guidelines regarding the appropriate use of stop-and-search actions.
-Under the new guidelines, which came into force in May, police are able to stop and search persons only when they have “reasonable grounds.”
+In Scotland guidelines that came into force in May 2017 allow police to stop and search persons only when police have “reasonable grounds.”

 Role of the Police and Security Apparatus

 Except in Scotland and Northern Ireland, the national police maintained internal security and reported to the Home Office.
 The army, under the authority of the Ministry of Defense, is responsible for external security and supports police in extreme cases.
 The National Crime Agency (NCA) investigates many serious crimes in England, Scotland, Wales, and Northern Ireland, and it has a mandate to deal with organized, economic, and cybercrimes as well as border policing and child protection.
 The NCA director general has independent operational direction and control over the NCA’s activities and is accountable to the home secretary.